Heisler locomotive: Notable survivors

 Roughly 625 Heislers were produced, of which some 35 still exist.
 Approximately eight of these survivors are currently operational.

 Advantages and disadvantages

 The Heisler locomotive's gearing was inside the frame and thus protected, unlike that of a Shay locomotive.
 However, the Heisler's drive shaft, which was located in the center of the frame, limited firebox space.
 For this reason, when A & G Price built their Heisler, in 1943, they used a Belpaire firebox, to mitigate problems with burning wood and accommodating the drive shaft.

+Conversions

+Similar to the Climax, some Heislers, especially two-truck ones, were converted to diesel or gasoline power, retaining their gearing and drive shafts, but their steam boiler is replaced by an internal combustion engine.